fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7f.md

 #### 7.12: redux, step4

-Store the information about the signed in user in the Redux store.
+Store the information about the signed-in user in the Redux store.

 #### 7.13: Users view